 - A copy of the findings report on this research topic

-- An invitation to a Sales Management Association webcast in which summary findings are presented to our audience in August 2022.
+- An invitation to a Sales Management Association webcast in which summary findings are presented to our audience.

 Survey results are only reported in aggregate, and never in a way that would compromise the identity of any single respondent.
 All individual respondent data are treated with strict confidentiality, and will not be distributed.